 WHAT’S YOUR DAY JOB?

-Sausage dog trainer, cake decorator, mess maker and party frock wearer.
+Sausage dog trainer, cake decorator, mess maker, cook, and party frock wearer.

 For most of my career I have been a hyphenate kind of person.
 I’ve been earning my living as a reporter-writer-blogger-journalist-broadcaster-editor-stylist-brand consultant since I started my career, working as a